derekjmaloney/My_CLI_Gem/README.md

 # MyCLIGem

-This is my attempt at making a CLI Gem.
- Put your Ruby code in the file `lib/My_CLI_Gem`.
-To experiment with that code, run `bin/console` for an interactive prompt.

-TODO: Delete this and the text above, and describe your gem
+  Free_NYC is a Gem I created in order to help me stay active and get the most out of the various free events that NYC has to offer.
+Run My_CLI_Gem from the bin folder to get started.

 ## Installation